 Now we know that if you want a quick corporate video to demonstrate to viewers how to use your product, then it will obviously be shared or promoted in different ways.
 However it’s important to consider where it will be seen and which social media sites are the best to post it on.

 Facebook is fast becoming the next big platform to share videos on.
-YouTube is still number 1 at the minute, but competition is so fierce that it can be hard to get your video noticed.
+YouTube is still number 1 at the minute, but competition is so fierce it’s hard to get noticed.
 This is where Facebook steps in.

 A survey from Mixpo shows how advertisers have used and are planning to use video on different social media sites.

-With Facebook, there’s no time limit on how long your videos can be (obviously within reason) compared to Instagram or Vine, so it gives you the opportunity to post a video that’s a minute long without the risk of anything being cut off.
-Sharing videos on Facebook has become an increasingly popular thing to do – just think of the amount of videos you see on your timeline as you scroll through.
+With Facebook, there’s no time limit on how long your videos can be (obviously within reason) compared to Instagram or Vine.
+That gives you the opportunity to post a video that’s a minute long without the risk of anything being cut off.
+Sharing videos on Facebook has become an increasingly popular thing to do.
+Just think of the amount of videos you see on your timeline as you scroll through.

 Short and sweet.
 That’s what Vine is all about.
 You have 6 seconds to get your message out so every millisecond counts.
 Like Twitter, you can use hashtags so people can search for content and find your video easier.
 You can also share your vine videos on Twitter and Facebook to increase the amount of views it will get and widen your target audience.

 Like Vine, Instagram has a limit on the length your video can be but here you have a bit more leeway.
 An extra 9 seconds in fact, as Instagram lets you upload a video up to 15 seconds long.
-Although it may not sound much, there are actually quite a lot of things you can do in 15 seconds.
-This could be showing your audience a quick ‘Behind The Scenes’ video from your company’s factory or office, demonstrating a new product with a quick ‘What’s What’ video highlighting key points, or giving your viewers ideas on how to utilise one of your existing products with a ‘Hints And Tips’ video.
+Although it may not sound much, you can do a lot in 15 seconds.
+This could be showing your audience a quick ‘Behind The Scenes’ video from your company’s factory or office.
+Or, it could be demonstrating a new product with a quick ‘What’s What’ video highlighting key points.
+Or, maybe giving viewers ideas on how to utilise one of your existing products with a ‘Hints And Tips’ video.

-Ben And Jerry’s have a great example of quickly showing their customers fun new ways to use their ice cream in just 15 seconds.
+Ben And Jerry’s have a great example of showing customers fun ways to use their ice cream.
+And, they do it in just 15 seconds.
 (And let’s face it, who doesn’t want to watch videos featuring peanut butter and ice cream.)

-Whilst you could incorporate these ideas into a longer video, it’s actually quite rewarding getting the ratio right in terms of information presented and the length of your video.
+Whilst you could incorporate these ideas into a longer video, it’s quite rewarding getting the ratio right in terms of information presented and the video’s length.